 Tell when Your Child Is Telling a Lie

-Edited by Angel Hammer, Anonymous, Lynn, Eng and 3 others
+Edited by Angel Hammer, Lynn, Eng, Ian Gabriel T. Tolledo and 2 others

 No one likes to be lied to; it's just plain rude.
 There are some circumstances, however, where being lied to can be not only rude, but dangerous as well.
 As a parent, you will want to be able to discern whether or not your little one is being upfront with you about things.
 Build confidence in your lie detecting abilities by following the simple procedures below.
 Keep in mind the normal range of behavior in your own child for comparison, (no one knows them better than you).